13 Easy Ways to Break Your Sugar Addiction

 Don’t add sugar to foods

 Many everyday recipes—including those for vegetables, soups, casseroles, and sauces—call for sugar to add sweetness.
 In most cases, it’s just not needed.
 So if you’re making biscuits, for instance, you probably can skip the sugar.
 Substitute applesauce or pureed prunes or dates for half the sugar in recipes; you can also use them in place of the recipe’s fat.
 “Sometimes it doesn’t work, in which case, looking for or developing a lower sugar version is the best bet,” says Eich.
 Make your own barbecue sauce, which will cut out the extra sugar in the ketchup.
+Learn what eating sugar does to your skin.

 Watch for hidden sugar